-It took me a long time to discover a template that worked for me.
-Along the way I experimented with several different templates, many of which I still use (like my writing prompt template).
-I’ve found that this one, which I’ve explained here, works best for me in most situations, but that doesn’t mean I’m trapped into using it all the time.
+It took me a long time to discover templates that worked for me.
+Along the way I experimented with several different templates, some of which worked and which I still use (like my writing prompt template), and others that I’ve abandoned.

-You need to find your perfect template, too, and the only way you can do that is through practice (we’re fond of that around here).
+You need to find your perfect templates, too, and the only way you can do that is through practice (we’re fond of that around here).

 So don’t take my word for it.
-Go try out this template and others and figure out what works best for you.
+Go try out these templates and others and figure out what works best for you.
 (And don’t forget to have fun while you do it!)

 Write a blog post using these five steps.
 First, pick a problem that you know how to solve, and then write a blog post sharing the solution.
 If you post it on your blog, share the link in the comments section for the community to see how you did!